NikkelM/Hades-II-HadesBiomes/README.md

 # Hades (Almost) Total Conversion for Hades II

+> [!NOTE]
+> Refer to the [FAQ in the wiki](https://github.com/NikkelM/Hades-II-HadesBiomes/wiki/FAQ) with any questions before opening an issue.

 This mod adds encounters and enemies from Hades to Hades II.

 > The mod is still early in development, and not everything is working as expected.

+> [!WARNING]
-> **Warning**: I do not recommend using this mod on any active "real" saves during this WIP period.
-It's recommended to use a save file dedicated to testing or developing mods, and to create a backup of all save files before using the mod.
+> I do not recommend using this mod on any active "real" saves during this WIP period.
+> It's recommended to use a save file dedicated to testing or developing mods, and to create a backup of all save files before using the mod.

   <img src="img/screenshots/tartarus_fight.jpg" alt="Battling out of Tartarus">
 <div style="display: flex; justify-content: space-between;">